Skip to Content

 Discretionary projects that are dependent on groundwater or surface water will typically require an Assessment with the use permit application.
 The Assessment will inform the environmental review process and conditions of approval.

-An Assessment may also be required for non-discretionary projects, such as development of an accessory dwelling unit in a Class 4 groundwater area where zero net increase in groundwater use is required.
+An Assessment may also be required for non-discretionary projects, such as a well permit that must comply with Level II conservation requirements, or development of an accessory dwelling unit in a water scarce area where zero net increase in groundwater use is required.

 Authority